larissalemos/personal_finance_sql/DESIGN.md

 As detailed in the diagram:

-- The table institutions connects to 3 other tables.
-One institution can issue 0 to many credit cards, can have 0 to many accounts and can process 0 to many transactions.
-Each of these 3, have to be connected to one and only one institution.
+- The table institutions connects to three other tables.
+One institution can issue zero to many credit cards, can have zero to many accounts and can process zero to many transactions.
+Each of these three, must be connected to one and only one institution.
-- The accounts performs 0 to many transactions and holds 0 to many investments.
+- The accounts performs zero to many transactions and holds zero to many investments.
 The user can have an account that has not been used yet.
 But each investment and transaction have to be connected to one and only one account.
 - The investments record 1 to many investment transactions.
 An investment will only appear on the investments table if there is or was a transaction refered to that asset.
-- Each credit card contains 0 to many credit card charges.
+- Each credit card contains zero to many credit card charges.
 Each charge have to be connected to one and only one credit card.
 - The table categories is defined by the user.
-It can classify 0 to many transactions, credit card charges and budgets.
-But each of these 3 can only be connected to one and only one category.
+It can classify zero to many transactions, credit card charges and budgets.
+But each of these three must be connected to one and only one category.
 - The table budget is also defined by the user.
 It is only connected to categories.

 ## Optimizations

-In this section you should answer the following questions:

-* Which optimizations (e.g., indexes, views) did you create?
-Why?
+With the purpose of optimizing the queries, indexes and views where created.

+### Views

+#### 1. `total_spent`:
+This view unifies all credit card transactions and negative direct transactions from all accounts, unifying all expenditures.

+#### 2. `monthly_spending_per_category`:
+This view groups all expenditures per month and category.

 ## Limitations

-In this section you should answer the following questions:

-* What are the limitations of your design?
-* What might your database not be able to represent very well?
+This database was designed for educational purposes and focuses on a simplified model of personal finance.
+As such, it has some limitations:

+- **No support for multiple users**: The current schema assumes data for only one user and does not include authentication or user-specific data segregation.

+- **No currency handling**: All financial values are assumed to be in the same currency.
+There's no mechanism for tracking or converting multiple currencies.

+- **No historical price tracking for assets**: Asset values are considered static at the time of transaction.
+There’s no way to analyze portfolio value over time based on market fluctuations.

+- **No automation or integration**: The database does not connect to external sources (e.g., banks or stock markets) and requires manual data input.

+These limitations could be addressed in future versions by expanding the schema, introducing user management, and integrating APIs for real-time financial data.